- Gmail has 15 GB of free storage, which is actually shared by other Google services like Google Drive and Google Photos.

 Table of Contents

 Gmail is FULL?
 No problem

-Clean Up the Inbox
+3. Clean Up the Inbox

-Throughout the time we’ve learnt that spring cleaning the Inbox takes a lot of time, especially when you don’t even know from where to begin.
-Depending on the case, you must figure out yourself which are the most important items of your inbox and which entries should be kept or not.
+Throughout time, we’ve learned that spring cleaning the Inbox takes a lot of time, especially when you don’t even know where to begin.
+Depending on the case, you must figure out yourself which are the most important items in your inbox and which entries should be kept or not.

-In order to accomplish this with ease, we strongly recommend using Find Big Mail, a service also featured in our Gmail productivity tools round-up.
-All you have to do is navigate on the official website, enter the email address in the upper section and wait a couple of minutes until the magic is finished.
-At the end of it, your Gmail account will contain a couple of new labels, filled with your biggest emails, sorted by size.[color-box color=”white”] Also Read: Daily App: Gmail (iOS) – Google Mail Rocks on iOS [/color-box]
+In order to accomplish this with ease, we strongly recommend using Find Big Mail; a service also featured in our Gmail productivity tools round-up.
+All you have to do is navigate to the official website, enter the email address in the upper section, and wait a couple of minutes until the magic is finished.
+At the end of it, your Gmail account will contain a couple of new labels, filled with your biggest emails, sorted by size.

 - Larger:5m – will find emails that are larger than 5MB